ietf-wg-cellar/matroska-specification/notes.md

 Digital Rights Management.
 See [Encryption]({{site.baseurl}}/notes.html#Encryption).

-# EBML Class

-A larger EBML Class typically means the Element has a lower probability/importance.
-A larger Class-ID can be used as a synch word in case the file is damaged.
-Elements that are used frequently, but do not need to act as a synch word, SHOULD have a small Class-ID.
-For example, the Cluster has a 4 octet ID and can be used as a synch word if the file is damaged.
-However, the every common Element in the BlockGroup has a single octet ID to conserve space because of how frequently it is used.

 # Encryption

 Encryption in Matroska is designed in a very generic style that allows people to implement whatever form of encryption is best for them.
 It is easily possible to use the encryption framework in Matroska as a type of DRM.